lightning-js/solid/README.md

 <View ref={myButton} style={Button} />
 ```

-The `focus` state is automatically added and removed with the `useFocusManager` primitive.
+The `focus` state is added and removed by the [useFocusManager](https://github.com/lightning-js/solid-primitives) primitive.
 Also note if elements are animating and another state is applied during the animation which uses the animated value (say alpha or color) - when that state is removed it will return to some value during the animation.
 Be careful not to set state with styles that are also being animated.

 ### forwardStates